BarisAlbayrakIEEE/BarisAlbayrakIEEE/README.md

 Most beginner developers think that OOP is the best solution for every problem.
 Besides, many developers unfortunately apply OOP in the wrong way.
-One of the biggest mistakes, in this respect, is to design a class as the exact copy of the real life object.
+One of the crucial mistakes, in this respect, is to design a class as the exact copy of the real life object.
 Consider the vectors and the points in geometry.
 The geometric definition of a point is based on a vector.
 So, the 1st choice for a point class is to put a vector in the point class as a member or inherit the point from the vector class.